 It’s our job to facilitate the client’s self healing and that requires that we trust the process rather than feeling the urge to ‘fix it now’ when client’s affect disturbance escalates.
 “What’s going on with us that hinders client processing?”
 We need to understand our own as well as our clients’ tolerance for affect, asking ourselves what our own tolerance is and doing self care so that our level of affect tolerance does not get in the way of EMDR processing.
 She mentions CD’s for clients and clinicians, meditation, physical and mental ‘tune-ups,’ and doing our own EMDR processing as self care options.

 EMDR Heals and Creates Growth

-I find myself emphasizing these very points in ongoing EMDR consultation and always appreciate Dr. Shapiro's clarity and directives.
+I find myself emphasizing these very points for EMDR training and consultation.
+I have always appreciated Dr. Shapiro's clarity and directives and miss her presence at recent conference..
 I acknowledge that this is what I heard, not exactly what Francine said, of course, and hope it inspires as well as challenges us to provide ever more effective EMDR practice.